 By car: Annecy lies near the A41 linking Geneva to Grenoble in the south.

-How many days should you spend in Annecy?
+How many days should you spend here?

 As active as Annecy is, the principal joy of this town is to absorb its nature, incredible scenery, and reinvigorate.
 This is not a town or area you want to rush in to or around.
 In order to fully appreciate the history and unique natural qualities spend at least 2 days.

-How easy is it getting around Annecy?
+How easy is it getting around?

 Annecy is not a town that requires a car to enjoy.
 If anything, relying on a car will cause more frustration as you find yourself in one of many jams, particularly to the western shore and access to the A41 highway.
-See here for more about driving in France.

 Cycle paths make it simple and pleasurable to explore lake side destinations and small neighbouring villages.